fluxcd/website/content/en/docs/guides/image-update.md

 {{% alert color="info" title="GitLab and other Git platforms" %}}
 You can install Flux and bootstrap repositories hosted on GitLab, BitBucket, Azure DevOps and any other Git provider that support SSH or token-based authentication.
-When using SSH, make sure the deploy key is configured with write access.
+When using SSH, make sure the deploy key is configured with write access `--read-write-key`.
 Please see the [installation guide](installation.md) for more details.
 {{% /alert %}}